Return to PSTOS Home Page

 Click for a larger version of this image (24K)

 Many of the regular Oaks Park organists have their own neon signs for use while they are playing.
-Here, neon for Jonas Nordwall, Mark Gerlack and the late Gerry Gregorius is stored in the relay room.
+Here, neon for Jonas Nordwall, Marc Gerlack and Jerry Gilmore is stored in the relay room.

 Don Simmons was a very popular organist at the rink for many years until his death in 1985.
 Though in his seventies, he played daily for the skaters.